 My college roommate described it perfectly: She said acne is not something that is physically debilitating; it’s more so emotionally debilitating.
 It’s just kind of there.
-There were days when I actually called in sick to school because I didn’t want to go in because I was so embarrassed.
+There were days when I called in sick to school because I didn’t want to go in I was so embarrassed.
 It seemed like everyone else had beautiful porcelain skin and I was the only one who had this issue.

-Then I went to college, and that’s when it got really bad, and my mom said she’d take me to the doctor.
+Then I went to college, and that’s when it got bad, and my mom said she’d take me to the doctor.
 So I started going on prescription medication.
 I was on doxycycline and I was also doing topical gels.
 I also went on birth control.
 I promised my mom I wasn’t trying to sneakily get birth control; I just wanted to clear up my skin!
 So that combination really helped.
 From then on, I also just started using a very simple skincare routine, and my skin has gotten so much better.

 My story is similar—I also started breaking out in middle school.
 My brother always made fun of me, calling me "pimple face."
 It was pretty regular, like a mild to medium level of breakouts, using all the random Clean & Clear and grapefruit situations that you buy at CVS.
-It really got bad in college when I started getting cystic acne and blackheads on my nose all the time.
+It got bad in college when I started getting cystic acne and blackheads on my nose all the time.